tdeborge/FIS-Workshop-Yasumi/lab-2-creating-fis-starter-app.md

 Open a shell and position yourself in the **Labs/Lab 3/exercise directory.**

-if needed, you can now copy all commands from this page and execute them in the shell.

 ## Creating a new Project

 We will start off a new Project by using the Maven Archetyp that is created for fis-karaf.
 The base project used for this approach is located [here](https://gitlab.com/rh-emea-ssa-fuse-tutorial/fis-configmap-karaf).